-The VPU connects with the system through the 32-bit AMBA3 APB bus for system control and the 64-bit AMBA3 AXI for data throughput.
+The VPU connects with the system through the 32-bit AMBA3 APB bus for system control and through the 64-bit AMBA3 AXI for data throughput.
 The VPU also takes advantage of on-chip memories to achieve high performance.

-Most video hardware blocks in the VPU are optimally designed for shared usage between different video standards which provides ultra low power and low gate count with powerful performance.
+Most video hardware blocks in the VPU are optimally designed for shared usage between different video standards, which provides ultra low power and low gate count with powerful performance.
 As shown in the figure below, the VPU has a 16-bit DSP core, the BIT processor, which controls the internal video codec operations.

 For simple and efficient control of the VPU by the host processor, the VPU provides a set of registers called the host interface registers.
 Most commands and responses between the host processor and the VPU are transmitted through the host interface registers.
 Stream data and some output picture data are directly accessed by the host processor and the VPU.
-For a more comprehensive way of controlling the VPU, a set of API functions is provided that includes all of the required operations from the host processor side.
+For a more comprehensive way of controlling the VPU, a set of API functions that include all of the required operations from the host processor side are provided.

-1.5 i.MX 9 Chips and Media VPU
+1.5 i.MX 9 chips and media VPU

 The VPU on i.MX 9 series includes both decoder and encoder.
+It has similar architecture as i.MX 6 with different FW processors designed for different series.
 There are no private interface designed for users.
 The standard V4L2 compliance interface is the only API used to control VPU hardware block.